scottmillers/eventbridge-rules/README.md

 - Three Lambda functions that consume ATM transaction events and send them to the one of the three DynamoDB table
 - Three DynamoDB tables to store the ATM transaction events
 - Three rules on the default event bus that invoke one of the three consumer Lambda functions based on the ATM transaction details
-- A file called `./scripts/variables.sh` which is used by the shell scripts which product events and test the results
+- A file called `./scripts/variables.sh` which is created by Terraform and creates the variables used by the scripts

-Once the Terraform is applied, you send events to EventBridge using the `./scripts/produce-events.sh` script.
-You use   `./scripts/verify-events.sh` to verify the results in the DynamoDb tables.

 ## Setup Prerequisites